 - utm_source, utm_medium, and utm_content will pre-populate with the default data that WordFly uses for these tags.

 - utm_campaign will pre-populate with the campaign name

 - utm_term can be left blank

 - utm_content cannot be edited on the Settings tab since it is connected to the link name.
 This is customized separately.

-- Learn how GA tracking works and how to review your GA data
+- Using GA link tracking and reviewing your data